coderFlameyosFlow/FlameWare/README.md

 - Classics such as Spigot - compiled only

 Other reasons may be:
-- Because of the incredibly low amount of classes, interfaces, enums and annotations combined (22 as of now for Common + Spigot)
+- Because of the low amoumt of classes, interfaces, enums and annotations combined
 - Because FlameWare removes all of the meta data using ShadowJar that usually comes normally in a JAR file
 - Because FlameWare uses as much Java as possible, since the JDK has all the java classes, meaning, using java classes will be better for file size
 - Because FlameWare attracts the eye of people looking for extensibility, not complete features, leaving more space for your projects!